 The Hugh Walpole Review

 The Society publishes two issues of The Hugh Walpole Review (ISSN 2633-8831) a year (Spring and Autumn).
-Volume 4 Number 1 was published in Spring 2023.
-The submission deadline for the Autumn 2023 Review is 31st July 2023.

 The Review is free to members of the Society.
 Individual copies are not available for sale until the year following publication.

-The Hugh Walpole Review Volume 1 Number 1 Spring 2020
+The Hugh Walpole Review Vol. 1, No. 1, Spring 2020

 Hugh Walpole’s Lake District Novels – Grevel Lindop

-‘He loved every dog…’: Jean Paul’s Flegeljahre – Nicholas Redman
+‘He loved every dog …’: Jean Paul’s Flegeljahre – Nicholas Redman

 ‘Almost the Goods’: Preliminary findings on the Critical Reputation of Hugh Walpole – Mark Egerton